 This Interim Management's Discussion and Analysis ("Interim MD&A") for WELL Health Technologies Corp.
-(TSX: WELL) should be read in conjunction with the Company's condensed interim consolidated financial statements as at and for the three months ended March 31, 2022, and the Company's audited annual consolidated financial statements as at and for the years ended December 31, 2021 and 2020.
+(TSX: WELL; OTCQX: WHTCF) should be read in conjunction with the Company's condensed interim consolidated financial statements as at and for the three and nine months ended September 30, 2022, and the Company's audited annual consolidated financial statements as at and for the years ended December 31, 2021 and 2020.
 Except as otherwise indicated or where the context so requires, references to "WELL" or the "Company" include WELL Health Technologies Corp. and its subsidiaries.
 The Company prepares its interim financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
-See notes 2 and 3 of the March 31, 2022 condensed interim consolidated financial statements and the December 31, 2021 audited annual consolidated financial statements for further information.
+See notes 2 and 3 of the September 30, 2022 condensed interim consolidated financial statements and the December 31, 2021 audited annual consolidated financial statements for further information.
 All dollar figures stated herein are expressed in thousands of Canadian dollars (\$'000 or Cdn\$'000), unless otherwise specified, except share and per share amounts.
-Certain 2020 and 2021 figures have been restated, please refer to note 19 of the March 31, 2022 condensed interim consolidated financial statements for details.
+Certain figures for 2020, 2021 and year-to-date 2022 periods have been restated to reflect the finalization of purchase price allocations for certain entities acquired by the Company in 2020 and 2021.
+Please refer to "Overall Performance" in this Interim MD&A and note 15 of the September 30, 2022 condensed interim consolidated financial statements for details.